-- our liquidity and working capital requirements, including our cash requirements over the next 12 months; - the result of our efforts to mitigate the Company's cash position, including restructuring or refinancing of our debt, seeking additional debt or equity capital, reducing or delaying our business activities, selling assets, other strategic transactions or other measures, including obtaining relief under U.S. bankruptcy laws, and the terms, value and timing of any transaction resulting from such efforts; - our ability to satisfy our debt obligations; - our ability to maintain compliance with the ongoing listing requirements for the Nasdaq Capital Market; - the completion of our response to the FDA additional information request letter for Unyvero UTI and finalization of the FDA review and eventual clearance decision; - the completion of our development efforts for our Unyvero IJI panel, Unyvero A30 RQ platform, and ARESdb and the timing of regulatory submissions; - our ability to meet our obligations and extend our relationships under our collaboration and distribution agreements; - our ability to obtain regulatory clearance for and commercialize our product and services offerings; - our ability to sustain and grow our customer base for our Unyvero IVD and Acuitas AMR Gene Panel products as well as our current research use only (RUO) products; - regulations and changes in laws or regulations applicable to our business, including regulation by the FDA, European Union, including new IVDR requirements, and China's NMPA; - our ability to realize the expected benefits of the transfer of the manufacturing of our Acuitas AMR Gene Panel from our Rockville, Maryland facility to our Bodelshausen, Germany manufacturing facility; - adverse effects on our business condition and results of operations from general economic and market conditions and overall fluctuations in the United States and international markets, including deteriorating market conditions due to investor concerns regarding inflation and Russia's war against Ukraine; - adverse developments affecting the financial services industry, including events or concerns involving liquidity, defaults or non-performance by financial institutions that could adversely affect our business, financial condition or results of operations; - our use of proceeds from capital financing transactions; - anticipated trends and challenges in our business and the competition that we face; - the execution of our business plan and our growth strategy; - our expectations regarding the size of and growth in potential markets; - our opportunity to successfully enter into new collaborative or strategic agreements; - compliance with the U.S. and international regulations applicable to our business; and - our expectations regarding future revenue and expenses.
+- our liquidity and working capital requirements, including our cash requirements over the next 12 months; - the impact, timing, outcome and risks of the independent insolvency proceedings of our subsidiaries Curetis GmbH and Ares Genetics GmbH: - the result of our efforts to mitigate the Company's cash position, including restructuring or refinancing of our debt, seeking additional debt or equity capital, reducing or delaying our business activities, selling assets, other strategic transactions or other measures, including obtaining relief under U.S. bankruptcy or foreign insolvency laws, and the terms, value and timing of any transaction resulting from such offerts: - our ability to continue to operate in the ordinary course of business without disruption while the insolvency proceedings of our subsidiaries Curetis GmbH and Ares Genetics GmbH are pending; - our ability to satisfy our debt obligations, including following and in connection with our subsidiaries' insolvency proceedings; - our ability to maintain compliance with the ongoing listing requirements for the Nasdaq Capital Market; - the finalization of the FDA De Novo request review and eventual clearance decision for Unyvero UTI; - the completion of our development efforts for our Unyvero A30 RQ platform and ARESdb, and the timing of regulatory submissions; - our ability to meet our obligations and extend our relationships under our collaboration and distribution agreements; - our ability to obtain regulatory clearance for and commercialize our product and services offerings; - our ability to sustain and grow our customer base for our Unyvero IVD products as well as our current research use only (RUO) products; - regulations and changes in laws or regulations applicable to our business, including regulation by the FDA, European Union, including new IVDR requirements, and China's NMPA; - adverse effects on our business condition and results of operations from general economic and market conditions and overall fluctuations in the United States and international markets, including deteriorating market conditions due to investor concerns regarding inflation, Russia's war against Ukraine, and Hamas' war against Israel: - adverse developments affecting the financial services industry, including events or concerns involving liquidity, defaults or nonperformance by financial institutions that could adversely affect our business, financial condition or results of operations; - our use of proceeds from capital financing transactions; - anticipated trends and challenges in our business and the competition that we face; - the execution of our business plan and our growth strategy; - our expectations regarding the size of and growth in potential markets; - our opportunity to successfully enter into new collaborative or strategic agreements; - compliance with the U.S. and international regulations applicable to our business; and - our expectations regarding future revenue and expenses.